XiaoouPan/FarmTest/README.md

 X = rep(1, n) %*% t(muX) + fX %*% t(BX) + epsilonX
 ```

-Then we conduct FarmTest for *&mu; = 0* with a two-sided alternative hypothesis, *&alpha;* level is 0.05.
-Factor matrix is unknown, and the number of factors will be estimated internally.
+In this case, the factors are unobservable and thus need to be recovered from data.
+Assume one is interested in simultaneous inference on the means with two-sided alternatives.
+For a desired FDR level *&alpha;=0.05*, run FarmTest as follows:

 ```r
 output = farm.test(X)
 ```

-The package includes a `print.farm.test` function, which will summarize the results of `farm.test`:
+The library includes a `print.farm.test` function, which summarizes the results of `farm.test`:

 ```r
 output
 ```

-To get a comprehensive impression of the performance, we repeat the above experiment for 100 times and report the average values of true positive rate (TPR), false positive rate (FPR) and false discover rate (FDR).
-These results can be easily reproduced.
+Based on 100 simulations, we report below the average values of the true positive rate (TPR), false positive rate (FPR) and false discover rate (FDR).

 | TPR | FPR | FDR |
 | :---: | :---: | :---: |
 | 1.000 | 0.002 | 0.031 |

-Finally, we present some examples to illustrate FarmTest with different purpose.
-For one-sided testing, just modify the `alternative` argument to be `less` or `greater`:
+In addition, we illustrate the use of FarmTest under different circumstances.
+For one-sided alternatives, modify the `alternative` argument to be `less` or `greater`:

 ```r
 output = farm.test(X, alternative = "less")
 ```

-The number of factors can be specified with argument `KX` to be a positive number less than data dimension, so that `farm.test` will not estimate it.
-However, without any prior knowledge of the data, this is not recommended:
+The number of factors can be user-specified.
+It should be a positive integer that is less than the minumum between sample size and number of hypotheses.
+Without any subjective ground of the data, this is not recommended.

 ```r
 output = farm.test(X, KX = 10)
 ```

-For FarmTest with known factors, put the factor matrix into argument `fX`:
+In a case with observable factors, put the *n* by *K* factor matrix into argument `fX`:

 ```r
 output = farm.test(X, fX = fX)
 ```

-For two-sample FarmTest, we generate another sample Y with same dimensionality 100, and conduct a two-sided test with unknown factors.
+As an extension to two-sample problems, we generate another sample Y with the same dimension 100, and conduct a two-sided test with latent factors.

 ```r
 muY = rep(0, p)